What Do Students Think Of Your Class?

 What will your students know about your classroom?
 What can they expect and trust?
 And how have you made that identity accessible?
 How do they know?

-Lesson #4: Brand is the product of an ecosystem
+Lesson #4: Identity is the product of an ecosystem

 Identity doesn’t just happen.
 Rather, it’s the result of execution.